giedryza/image-search/README.md

 ### SOME INTERESTING SPOTS:

--   Exactly ZERO 3rd party dependecies were used building this app.
+-   Exactly zero 3rd party dependecies were used building this app.
 -   Used little css padding trick to maintain the perfect aspect ratio (16:9) for image containers.
 -   Image grid uses minmax, so its responsive without any media queries.
 -   Decided to implement 'load more' since it makes perfect sense for this application.